JulianSchubel/rustle/README.md

 cargo build --release
 ```

-The binary executable `rustle` will then be located in the /target/release
+The binary executable `rustle` will then be located in the `/target/release`
-directory.
-Copy the executable into the current working directory or navigate into the directory.
+directory under the project root.
+Copy the executable into the current working directory or navigate into the `/target/directory` directory.

-Rustle provides database bootstrapping for SQLite as part of the tool.
-To
+Rustle provides database bootstrapping for SQLite via the `rustle boostrap`
-bootstrap the database run
+command.
+To bootstrap the database run

 ```bash
 ./rustle bootstrap metrics.db